Saga of the Northlands

 - Spirits do not breathe, eat, sleep, or age.

 - Spirit Sense (Su): Spirits are aware of the presence of all other spirits within 10 feet per hit die, sensing their type, exact location, and general emotional state.
-Spirits can also attempt to mentally “hide” from this sense and any other effects that would detect them (such as the various detect spells or a spirit shaman’s Detect Spirits class feature) by making Bluff checks against the detecting spirit’s Sense Motive in the same way one would make Hide checks against an observer’s Spot check to hide physically, with living creatures and foliage counting as concealment against this sense.
+Spirits can also attempt to mentally “hide” from this sense and any other effects that would detect them (such as the various detect spells or a spirit shaman’s Detect Spirits class feature) by making Bluff checks against the detecting spirit’s Sense Motive in the same way one would make Hide checks against an observer’s Spot check to hide physically, with living creatures granting cover against this sense and foliage granting concealment against it the same way physical objects grant cover or concealment against sight.

 Natives of a given world all have some traits in common.
 See the individual world pages for details: